brainlife/docs/docs/tutorial/cortex-tissue-mapping.md

     * Choose the 'Connectome Workbench' viewer
         * This will load all the surfaces generated within the app and the microstructural measures.

-If you're happy with the results, you're ready to move onto computing summary statistics in each region of the Desikan-Killiney atlas (aparc.a2009s) from Freesurfer!
+If you're happy with the results, you're ready to move onto computing summary statistics in each region of the parcellation from Freesurfer!

 ### Compute summary statistics.